 From September 2017, we’re offering six degree apprenticeship programmes including one Master's degree apprenticeship:

-- Chartered Manager degree apprenticeship
+- Business Leadership and Management degree apprenticeship

-- Embedded Electronic Systems Design and Development Engineer degree apprenticeship (Top-Up)
+- Embedded Electronic Systems Design and Development Engineer degree apprenticeship (top-up)

-- Chartered Surveyor degree apprenticeship (subject to approval)
+- Chartered Surveyor degree apprenticeship

-- Digital and Technology Solutions Professional degree apprenticeship (Top-Up) (subject to approval)
+- Digital and Technology Solutions Professional degree apprenticeship (top-up) (subject to approval)

 At the University of Portsmouth, we have strong relationships with business and industry through research programmes, innovation and knowledge transfer partnerships, undergraduate job placements, and graduate employment schemes.
 This means we can develop Bachelor's and Master's degree apprenticeships that meet the needs of businesses and their workforce.

-Degree apprenticeship vacancies
+Degree apprenticeships vacancies

 Degree apprenticeship events